basti-kachel/openstacknov2013-practicallessons/index.md

 ## Ensure high availability for all services that we want use for our customers

-Must start with high availability at the base of the system (IaaS)
+Must start with high availability at the base of the system - **IaaS**

 # Why OpenStack?